Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Experiments

-(4) \textbf{TMS-induced electric fields.} Individualized head models and E-field simulations with SimNIBS \citep{thielscher2015field}; $n{=}569{,}520$ images from 121 patients, conditioned on coil angle $y{=}\Theta$.
+(4) \textbf{TMS-induced electric fields.} Individualized head models and E-field simulations with SimNIBS \citep{thielscher2015field}; $N{=}569{,}520$ images from 121 patients with coil angles as $y{=}\Theta \in [10^\circ, 360^\circ]$.
 Used for classification and class-transfer analyses.

 (5) \textbf{Monkey reach neural spiking.} Premotor population activity during delayed reaches \citep{churchland2022mc_maze,pei2021neural}.
-Following \citet{kapoor2024latent}, spikes are mapped to 12-D S4 latents; we train conditional diffusion directly on these latents with 2D reach velocity as $y$.
+The number of training trials for dataset (non-image dynamics) is 2008 with trial length of 140 time bins and recordings from 182 neurons.
+Following \citet{kapoor2024latent}, spikes are mapped to 16-D S4 latents; we train conditional diffusion directly on these latents with 2D reach velocity as $y$.